Skip to content

 The WordPress-to-Next.js migration is worth it when performance, developer experience, and scalability are priorities.
 But it's not a universal answer.
 The best framework is the one that serves your specific business needs.

-If you're considering a migration, let's talk — I'll give you an honest assessment of whether it makes sense for your site.
+If you're considering a migration, use the migration planner or start a project for a grounded assessment of whether it actually makes sense for your site.